IDKDeadXD/OEDOCS/docs/commands/player-commands.md

 - The `!` prefix is the default.
 Your server may use a different prefix.
 - Some commands in this list may be restricted to certain ranks on your server.
 - Type `!help` in-game to see the commands you personally have access to.
+- Most of these commands also have `/oe:` slash command equivalents.
+See [Slash Commands](slash-commands.md).